mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ```

-## Grab all stories in the New York Times during October 2012
+## Grab all stories in The New York Times during October 2012

-### Find the `media_id` of the New York Times
+### Find the `media_id` of The New York Times

 Currently, the best way to do this is to create a CSV file with all media sources as shown in the earlier example.

-Once you have this CSV file, manually search for the New York Times.
-You should find an entry for the New York Times at the top of the file with `media_id = 1`.
+Once you have this CSV file, manually search for The New York Times.
+You should find an entry for The New York Times at the top of the file with `media_id = 1`.

 ### Grab stories by querying stories/list